duong-ngo/mathematik/README.md

 # Study mathematik by reading, doing exercises and writing notes

+I aim to study Geometry, especially Differential Geometry.

-In each of the following topics, books are sorted in my reading order.
+In **each** of the following topics (not all topics), books are sorted in my reading order.

 ## Phase 1